Skillet Honey Sesame Chicken

 - 2 carrots, shredded (a vegetable peeler works well to get nice long strands that mimic the cabbage)

-- In a medium bowl, whisk together egg whites and 2 Tbsp cornstarch until dissolved.
+- In a medium bowl, whisk together egg whites and 2 tablespoon cornstarch until dissolved.

 - Heat oil in a medium, non-stick frying pan with high sides over medium-high heat.